Yes, the Motor Vehicle Act states that every motor vehicle plying on the road has

 confirm acceptance of renewal and send your cheque for the premium to us at our

 correspondence address.
-You can also renew your policy through the dealer / agent
+You can also renew your motor insurance policy through the dealer / agent

 from where you bought your policy initially.